What every teacher should know

 Print awareness as a predictor of future reading achievement

 Some children lack strong print awareness skills when they enter kindergarten.
-When a child tests poorly on print awareness tasks, it's a red flag for future reading difficulties.
-Effective early literacy instruction becomes even more critical.
+When a child tests poorly on print awareness tasks, it can be a red flag for future reading difficulties.
+Effective early literacy instruction becomes even more critical to help that child catch up.

 When children are read to regularly, when they play with letters and engage in word games, and later, when they receive formal reading instruction, they begin to understand how the system of print functions; that is, print on a page is read from left to right and from top to bottom; that sentences start with capital letters and end with periods, and much, much more.